Sasha DiGiulian: Climbing career

 In 2021, she revealed that she had had a series of hip reconstruction surgeries to address cartilage degeneration, prior to returning to climbing.

-In 2025, she and Marianna Ordóñez became the first women to free climb the route Bravo Les Filles on Tsaranoro Kelly in Madagascar.
+In 2025, she and Marianna Ordóñez became the first women to free-climb the route Bravo Les Filles on Tsaranoro Kelly in Madagascar.
+That year DiGiulian also did a free ascent of Platinum Wall (The Direct Line), a 5.13c/d route on El Capitan; she was the first woman to free-climb the Platinum route.

 Wider career

 DiGiulian (center) with United States Congresswoman Brittany Pettersen of Colorado (left) and United States Vice President Kamala Harris in March 2023.

 DiGiulian produced a film, The Trilogy, about how she became the first female and second person to climb three Canadian Rocky Mountain big wall in a single season.
 The Trilogy was the first film she produced.
 She has become a vocal spokesperson on climate change and has lobbied in Washington, D.C. for protections.

 She has also been a part of a delegation of professional climbers that included Alex Honnold and Tommy Caldwell at Climb the Hill, a lobbying effort that advocated for legislation relating to public land management, outdoor recreation, climate change, and conservation.

 In 2018, DiGiulian used her Instagram account to call out sexism and bias in her sport.
 She said repeated offensive comments and harassment to her and towards fellow athletes are what led her to speak out.

 In 2019, DiGiulian established climbing routes in Southwestern Virginia near the Virginia-Kentucky border in the Breaks Interstate Park.

 In September 2023, DiGiulian published a memoir titled Take the Lead: Hanging On, Letting Go, and Conquering Life's Hardest Climbs.

 In November 2023, DiGiulian testified in front of the United States House Committee on Natural Resources in support of H.R.6492, also known as the EXPLORE Act.

 In 2024 she was highlighted in Red Bull and HBO's film Here to Climb.